Fleker/CumulusTV/README.md

 ## Progress
 * [x] Implement a Sample TV Service to get acquainted with APIs
 * [x] Add optional full-screen channel art for when the video is loading
-* [ ] Update internals to make better use of APIs and content resolver
+* [x] Update internals to make better use of APIs and content resolver
-* [ ] User-input channels and other data
+* [x] User-input channels and other data
-* [ ] Update channels when user updates user info
+* [x] Update channels when user updates user info
 * [ ] Use Google Drive to sync channel data to your user account and allow remote adding
 * [ ] Get program guide data to supply streams if data exists
 * [ ] Find m3u streams to provide as samples
-* [ ] Integrate user-submitted data into channels that can be setup and activated